littlstar/littlstar.github.io/content-guide.md

 ##### Banners

-A banner is a great way to further promote your video to a wider audience and serves as a kind of advertisement for your video.
-Banners are **suggested** if you would like your video to be **featured** and **required** if you would like your video to be **sponsored** on our platform.
-Currently, a banner can only be applied by [specifically requesting](mailto:support@littlstar.com?subject=VIdeo%20Banner%20Request) that one be applied manually by the Littstar Content team.
-We are working on an automated system that will allow you to apply and replace a banner whenever you wish.
-When submitting a request for a new banner, please include a JPG or PNG formatted image that is **at least** 1920x1080 pixels.
+Banners are an important component of the Littlstar interface, and expression of your content's identity.
+A banner is a great way to properly brand and promote your video on our platform.
+Banners are **suggested** if you would like your video to be **featured** and **required** if you would like your video to be **sponsored**.
+Littlstar banner sizes are 1920x1080px and must be submitted as a .jpg or .png under 1MB to be approved.
+Please [email](mailto:content@littlstar.com?subject=VIdeo%20Banner%20Request) us your banner and be sure to reference your account username and include a link to your video; one of our team members will notify you when the banner has been approved and applied.
+Please download our [banner guideline](http://media.littlstar.com/littlstar-banner-guideline.pdf) and formatted PSD [template](http://media.littlstar.com/littlstar-banner-template.psd) to help create the best banner for your video.

+*Please note: We are working on an automated system that will allow you to apply and replace a banner whenever you wish.*

 #### Photos